isaacchaljub/PBW_Hackathon/README.md

 ✅ Transparent	Ownership & payments are fully traceable ✅ Simple & scalable	Easy onboarding, fast payments via XRPL ✅ Eco-friendly & inclusive	Supports the energy transition & citizen participation

-⸻

-🎤 Pitch (1-minute version)

-Sunwatt is a platform that allows citizens to invest in real solar infrastructure.
-In return, they receive SUNX, a token that represents ownership in a solar project.
-All electricity is sold to the national grid, and revenues are automatically distributed in XRP.
-SUNX is both a green financial asset and a digital certificate of ownership, empowering people to earn passive income while accelerating the energy transition.